suhaib1769/WSDM_Group20/README.md

 ## Limitations of our method:
 - Not Scalable
-- Failure of the Coordinator Service could impact the protocol could cause inconsistencies if the request are not resent.
+- Failure of the coordinator (order service) could impact the protocol and cause inconsistencies if the request is not resent.

 ## Locust result
 ![Locust](./locust.jpeg)